radiantlogic-v8/documentation-new/documentation/configuration/synchronization/synchronization-config.md

 >Due to the lack of Active Directory replication for the `USNChanged` attribute, some changes could be missed or replayed on failover.

 After the connector processes all entries, it requests a new cookie from Active Directory and switches to DirSync change detection.

-## Custom data sources

-A custom data source is one that is not queried via LDAP or JDBC.
-Examples include Entra ID (formerly Azure AD), Okta Universal Directory and any SCIM-accessible source.
-Virtual views of these data sources should be configured with persistent cache in RadiantOne prior to using as a source for synchronization.
-Once cached, the source/capture connector for synchronization is based on Triggers and is automatically configured in pipelines.

 ## Transformations